US College Enrollment Decline – 2026 Facts & Figures

 There is no single reason for the decline in college enrollment.
 Instead, there are many contributing (and interrelated) factors, including:

-1) Decline in National Birth Rate
+1) Continued Decline in National Birth Rate

-2) Decreased Immigration and Vacillating International Enrollment
+2) Decreased Immigration and Declining International Enrollment

-3) The COVID-19 Pandemic
+3) The Lingering Impact of the COVID-19 Pandemic

 4) Rising Tuition Costs and Doubts Regarding the “Value” of a College Degree